MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/analytical-accounting-part3.md

     transaction dimensions for open year profit and loss accounts and transfers it to the Retained Earnings account.

+    > [!NOTE]
-*Balance brought forward transactions are created for the retained earnings account even if no profit and loss distributions exist in the fiscal year that the year-end close is being run for.
-This ensures that your analytical data is accurate if you have directly entered the net value to the retained earnings account as part of a single balanced beginning balance transaction when installing Microsoft Dynamics GP.*
+    > Balance brought forward transactions are created for the retained earnings account even if no profit and loss distributions exist in the fiscal year that the year-end close is being run for.
+This ensures that your analytical data is accurate if you have directly entered the net value to the retained earnings account as part of a single balanced beginning balance transaction when installing Microsoft Dynamics GP.

 - Consolidates analytical information related to the marked alphanumeric transaction dimensions for balance sheet accounts, bringing the balances forward as the accounts’ beginning balances in the new fiscal year.

     Refer to *Consolidating analysis information and carrying balances forward* for more information.

 - Zeroes the analytical balance for all profit and loss accounts after they’ve been closed to the Retained Earnings account.

+    > [!NOTE]
-*If you enter adjustments to a profit and loss account after closing a year, the analytical information for the adjustment is automatically updated to the corresponding retained earnings account.
+    > If you enter adjustments to a profit and loss account after closing a year, the analytical information for the adjustment is automatically updated to the corresponding retained earnings account.
 You won’t need to do anything following the adjustments.*

 - Brings the balances of unit account forward to the new fiscal year.